hpc3/the-stand/README.md

     "name": "String Type - name of a produce item for UI ex.
 Tomato, Green Beans", "price": "Number Type - price in USD",
-    "quantity": "Number Type - current count of item in stock", "dateLastStocked": "Date Type - data of last pickUp of item, only gets updated if quantity increases", "imgSrc": "String Type - file path for image to corresponding item, ends in /identifier" }
+    "quantity": "Number Type - current count of item in stock", "dateLastStocked": "Date Type - data of last pickUp of item, only gets updated if quantity increases" }
 ```